A dwelling in a green area having a 7 star NatHERS rating

 Block the flow of heat at all costs!

-Go a little easy on aesthetics!
+Go a little bit easy on aesthetics!

 Let there be more daylight!